-- A laptop (no netbook) with vmware workstation/virtualbox and enough processing power and RAM (we recommend 4Gb of RAM) to run up to 2 virtual machines at the same time.
+- A laptop (no netbook) with vmware workstation/fusion/virtualbox and enough processing power and RAM (we recommend a minimum of 8Gb of RAM) to run up to 2 virtual machines at the same time.
 The use of a 64bit processor and a 64bit operating system on the laptop will make the exercises more realistic.

 Note : you will receive the exact installation instructions after registration, about a week before class begins, so don’t start installling the VMs yet.

 All required tools and applications will be provided during the training or will be downloaded from the internet during the training.

 You must have full administrator access to all machines.
 You must be able to install and remove software, and you must be able to disable and/or remove firewall/antivirus/… when necessary.

 In case you still need it ;-), you can find a large amount of testimonials on this page of the Corelan Training website.